|

 We do news right, not fast

-Note: This blog expresses only the opinions of the blog owner,
+Note: This blog expresses only the opinions of the blog owner, and does not represent the opinion of any organization or blog that is associated with The Golden Rock.

 Archive for the ‘games’ Category

-The Golden Rock - June 2nd, 2008 Edition
+Monday, June 2nd, 2008

 - It was a crowded weekend at the Hong Kong box office, but none of the many newcomers could beat Indiana Jones.
 The Steven Spielberg adventure film made another HK$1.9 million from 80 screens for a 11-day total of HK$21.54 million.
 With Narnia and Sex and the City coming next weekend, it’s going to be a pretty steep climb to that HK$30 million mark.
 Out of the 5 newcomers, Penelope sprinted to 2nd place, making HK$306,000 from 19 screens for a 4-day weekend total of HK$1.12 million.
 It’s also the only newcomer that passed the HK$1 million mark over the weekend.